NicolasBOINAY/ScriptSummarization/README.md

 ## Data

-The data used in this repository comes from the [Scriptbase Corpus](https://github.com/EdinburghNLP/scriptbase) and we also use the `screenplays_scene_segmentation.py` from [TRIPOD](https://github.com/ppapalampidi/TRIPOD).
+The data used in this repository comes from the [Scriptbase Corpus](https://github.com/EdinburghNLP/scriptbase) and we also used the `screenplays_scene_segmentation.py` from [TRIPOD](https://github.com/ppapalampidi/TRIPOD).
 In the directory `data` you can find examples of what we did for different movies.